 “The last time you went there alone my dear.
 That made me so sad.
 This time you're taking your boyfriend, right?” — "No, mum."

 "What?
 So you are going alone again???" — "Yes mum."

 My mother's voice started to become shaky, I felt like I needed to say something to calm her down.

 "Actually I'm taking a good friend of mine.
 He's gay.
 And he is awesome." — "You are going to the Maldives with another man???”

 Actually she didn't sound calm at all.
 I tried harder.

 “Yes, mum.
 He is gay.
 It's all good.” — “And your boyfriend knows about this?” — “Yes, mum”

 Silence for a couple of seconds.
 Then I heard my mother breathing.
 Heavily.

-“You're weird.
-I'm wonder if you will ever get married."
+“You're so weird.
+I'm wondering if you will ever get married."